MLC Wholesale Property Securities (MLC0263AU) Report & Performance

 A-REITs continue to message a “flight to quality” theme with tenants preferring new, modern buildings with excellent amenity to attract and retain staff.
 Therefore, operating conditions remain stronger for premium and A-grade assets whilst obsolescence risk is rising for lower quality buildings,

 In the industrial subsector fundamentals remain strong.
-Low market vacancy of <1% combined with robust tenant demand is resulting in accelerating double digit market rent growth. the fund returned -19.9% (before fees and tax) year to 30 september 2022. this was 1.2% above benchmark’s -21.1% return, resolution capital providing majority of fund’s outperformance.
+Low market vacancy of <1% combined with robust tenant demand is resulting in accelerating double digit market rent growth.
+The fund returned -19.9% (before fees and tax) in the year to 30 September 2022.
+This was 1.2% above the market benchmark’s -21.1% return, with Resolution Capital providing the majority of the fund’s outperformance.

 Performance Commentary - June 30, 2022